da-the-dev/b-r-u-h-Discord-bot/README.md

 #### Can I use your code?

-You can freely use any code I wrote.
+You can freely use any code.